5roop/task3/README.md

 |roberta-base|roberta|4|69|3e-6||

 It had been noted that instantiating `EMBEDDIA/sloberta` as `bert` or `roberta` instead of `camembert` renders the loading of the model impossible. `xlm-roberta` models also wouldn't load, the reason is as of yet unknown. `roberta-base` on the other hand works as it should.

+When I evaluated the models with the right metric for Task1, I noticed that the models that proved troublesome for wandb hyperparameters optimization worked as they should when loading them on their own via `simpletransformers`.